-Once the start positions are free, the responsible judge will call the next competitors from the preparation lines (P-line) forward to the departure lines.
+Once the start positions are free, the responsible judge will call the next competitors from the preparation lines (P line) forward to the departure lines.
 The helicopters must land in front of the departure lines.
 Assistant judges will hand the crew members the fenders with their ropes, each with 3 red flags fixed in distances of 4, 6 and 8 metres from the top of the fender.
-There are 2 additional wodden balls as handling aid, each 20 cm above the flags.
-At the end of the rope a grip 20 cm above the 8 m flag is fastened.
+There are 2 additional wooden balls as handling aid, each 20 cm above the flags.
+At the end of the rope a grip 20 cm above the 8m flag is fastened.
 The fender will remain outside the helicopter on the ground.
-The crew member will hold the the rope at the respective handling aid.
-Upon an indication of ready from the pilots (or crew members), the judge will signal the start for competitors by dropping a flag or use of a suitable indication system (Such a system has to be demonstrated to the competitors at the briefing).
+The crew member will hold the rope at the respective handling aid.

+Upon an indication of ready from the pilots (or crew members), the judge will signal the start for competitors by dropping a flag or use of a suitable indication system, such a system has to be demonstrated to the competitors at the general briefing.
 The competition time starts.

-5.3.3 Manoeuvering through the course:
+5.3.3 Manoeuvring through the course:

-The pilots will take off and after passing the Gate "D"(marked by flags), fly to the entrance gate.
-The crew member must manoeuvre the fender through Gate "D" and the entrance gate and into the containers.
-The rope must be fully extended and free of knots prior to crossing the departure line (D-line).
-The pilot will fly to the first area, and the crew member will put down the fender into the first container.
+The pilots will take off and after passing the D Gate (marked by flags), fly to the entrance gate.
+The crew member must manoeuvre the fender through the D Gate and the entrance gate and into the containers.
+The rope must be fully extended and free of knots prior to crossing the departure line (D line).
+The pilot will fly to the first area, and the crew member will place the fender into the first container.

 The rope will remain held at the handling aid above the relevant red flag by the crew member, who must have both hands visible.
-Manoeuvering of the rope is allowed provided the rope is not lengthened or shortened.
+Manoeuvring of the rope is allowed provided the rope is not lengthened or shortened.
+After placing the fender into the first container, the crew member will deploy the rope to the appropriate length for the second container and lift up the fender again from the container.
+The pilot must proceed to the next container area.
+The crew member must manoeuvre the fender through the entrance gate and into the second container.

-After put down the fender into the first container, the crew member will deploy the rope to the appropriate length for the second container and lift up the fender again from the container.
+After placing the fender into the second container the crew member will deploy the rope to the length for third container and lift up the fender.